-In response to interest from dockless bike share providers, the Charlotte Department of Transportation has enacted a Bike Share Pilot Program that allows permit holders to maintain a fleet of up to 500 bicycles within Charlotte's city limits.
+In response to interest from dockless bike share providers, the Charlotte Department of Transportation (CDOT) has enacted a Bike Share Pilot Program that allows permit holders to maintain a fleet of up to 500 bicycles within Charlotte's city limits.
 The Pilot Program will run for one year.
-At the end of the Pilot Program, Charlotte Department of Transportation (CDOT) will evaluate the success of the program, and may recommend ordinance changes to City Council that would allow multiple bike share vendor operations within the city's right-of-way.
-The permit and permit requirements are available here: Charlotte Bike Share Permit Requirements.
+At the end of the Pilot Program, CDOT will evaluate the success of the program, and may recommend ordinance changes to City Council that would allow multiple bike share vendor operations within the city's right-of-way.
+To learn more about the Pilot Program please visit the Bike Share Pilot Programpage.

 Bicyclists are an indicator of the health of a city.
 When streets are safe and comfortable enough to travel by bicycle, and bicycling is considered a normal, routine choice for getting around, that city will earn the benefits of a healthier and happier population.